dabbu-knowledge-platform/files-api-server/README.md

 ## Intro

-Tired of having your files and folders randomly scattered about online with multiple companies from Google to Dropbox?
-Want to access your Google Drive or OneDrive as fast and easily as your hard drive?
-Well, that's exactly what we have tried doing with Dabbu.
+Tired of having your files and folders randomly scattered about online with multiple providers like Google Drive and One Drive?
+Want to access all your files and folders using a single, unified interface?
+Dabbu’s APIs (Application Programming Interfaces) allow you to access your files and folders from any provider (Google Drive, Gmail, Microsoft OneDrive, etc) from a single, unified interface.
+Behind these APIs is a software layer that connects to these providers and returns your files and folders in one unified format.
 We'll let this GIF do the talking:

 ![](./media/DabbuCLI.gif)